Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

 The map $\Theta$ needs to satisfy the closure constraint~\eqref{eq:closure_constraint} as well as the representation constraint.
-We note that a generic map $\Theta$ is an element in the tensor product of the fundamental and the adjoint representation of $\fro(n,n;\IZ)$, which decomposes as follows:
+We note that a generic map $\Theta$ is an element in the tensor product of the fundamental and the adjoint representation of $\fro(n,n;\IR)$, which decomposes as follows in terms of Young diagrams:

 Usually, the representation constraint is selected by requiring supersymmetry.
-Here, we have good heuristic reasons to impose the condition
+Here, we have several strong heuristic reasons to impose the condition

-as we will argue now.
-Recall that $R$-flux corresponds to the 3-form flux $H$ wrapped around three of the $2n$ directions in the $2n$ torus fiber directions, subject to additional constraints reflecting the fact that the $2n$ coordinates cannot be regarded as geometric simultaneously.
-Under dimensional reduction, we expect the $R$-form fluxes for $(n+1)$-dimensional torus fibers to originate from the $R$- and $Q$-fluxes of $n$-dimensional torus fibers, and this branching rule essentially fixes~\eqref{eq:representation_constraint}.
-We then have the following association of fluxes to $\sfGO(n,n;\IZ)$-representations:
+which we present now.
+First, recall that $R$-flux corresponds to the 3-form $H$-flux wrapped around three of the $2n$ directions in the $2n$ torus fiber directions, subject to additional constraints reflecting the fact that the $2n$ coordinates cannot be regarded as geometric simultaneously.
+We therefore expect the totally antisymmetric representation.

+Furthermore, we expect the $R$-form fluxes for $(n+1)$-dimensional torus fibers to originate from the $R$- and $Q$-fluxes of $n$-dimensional torus fibers under KK reduction, and this branching rule essentially fixes~\eqref{eq:representation_constraint}.
+We then have the following association of fluxes to $\sfGO(n,n;\IR)$-representations:

 Here, ``$f$-flux'' refers to the curvatures of $\hat A$ and $\check A$, taking values in $\IZ^{2n}$.
-It corresponds to $H$ wrapped around one of the $2n$ directions in the $2n$-torus fibers and forms the fundamental representation, while the $Q$-flux corresponds to $H$ wrapped around two of the $2n$ directions in the $2n$-torus fibers and, hence, to the adjoint representation, namely the linearization of the non-linear adjoint representation of $\sfGO(n,n;\mathbb Z)$ on itself.
+It corresponds to $H$ wrapped around one of the $2n$ directions in the $2n$-torus fibers and forms the fundamental representation, while the $Q$-flux corresponds to $H$ wrapped around two of the $2n$ directions in the $2n$-torus fibers and, hence, to the adjoint representation, namely the linearization of the non-linear adjoint representation of $\sfO(n,n;\mathbb R)$ on itself.

-A further check of our choice~\eqref{eq:representation_constraint} comes from considering the embedding of T-duality into U-duality, for which supersymmetric arguments fully determine the representations.
+A third argument for our choice~\eqref{eq:representation_constraint} comes from considering the embedding of T-duality into U-duality, for which supersymmetric arguments fully determine the representations.
 For the embedding $\sfE_{7(7)}\supset\sfSO(6,6)\times\sfSL(2)$, the representation $\mathbf{912}$ of the embedding tensor for $\sfE_{7(7)}$ decomposes as

 and we only find the representations

 of $\sfSO(6,6)$, but not